 In 2005 he became a Canadian Certified Counselor (CCC) with the Canadian Counseling and Psychotherapy Association (CCPA).
 Most recently he completed an internship with Thorpe Recovery Centre in Lloydminster specializing in Group Counseling for Addictions and Spirituality and Trauma.
 He was ordained on 04 April 2008 Permanent Deacon for the Military Diocese of Canada.

 He is a Registered Psychotherapist (RP) with the College of Registered Psychotherapists of Ontario (CRPO), and is supervised by Registered Psychologist, Dr. Brenda Saxe.
 Gerard is currently in the process of training with the International Institute for Trauma and Addiction Professionals (IITAP), to become a Certified Sex Addiction Therapist (CSAT).
 Upon completion, he will be recognized as one of only three CSAT therapists certified in Ottawa.

 Gerard is also a contracted counsellor for The Whitestone Clinic in Ottawa, where he helps to bring much needed treatment to clients.
 Offering counselling for general issues, he has a particular interest in working with Partners of Sex or Porn Addicts, and runs the Facing Heartbreak (FHB) Group Therapy Programs for partners at the clinic.

 Gerard’s credentials and counselling experience are featured and Verified by Psychology Today, and the International Institute for Trauma and Addiction Professionals (IITAP).

-Gerard Vardy is the founder and owner of his Not-for-Profit company, Changes First (email@example.com).
+Gerard Vardy is the founder of the Not-for-Profit company, Changes First (firstname.lastname@example.org).